-What you see here on the other side of the slide is I want to ask if you will put these phone numbers into your phone or maybe write them down on a piece of paper.
+Yeah, I agree.
+Sometimes when you don't know where to start or you're kind of anxious maybe about starting school again, you know, it's nice to have someone there who can, is really patient and guides you through the topics.
+What you see here on the other side of this slide is I wanna ask if you will put these phone numbers into your phone or maybe write them down on a piece of paper.
 And I'm asking you to put these in because I want you to have them on hand.
-So the first one is Military OneSource, that's 800-342-9647, and then again that Veterans and Military Crisis Line, which is 800-273-8255.
-And I, really, I'm asking you to take these numbers down because I want you to be prepared.
-They will be there if something pops up, you have a question or you're talking to someone, and you want to pass that information on to them, you're going to have it right there on you on the phone.
-So if you yourself, your family member, or you know, another military spouse you talk to is struggling, you can pull out your phone and share the resources with them and also tell them how easy it is to call because now you've seen what it's like to call and how easy it is.
+So the first one is Military OneSource and that's 800-342-9647.
+And then again that Veterans and Military Crisis Line, which is 800-273-8255.
+And I really, I'm asking you to take these numbers down because I want you to be prepared.
+They will be there, something pops up, you have a question or you're talking to someone and you wanna pass that information onto them.
+You're gonna have it right there on you on the phone.
+So if you yourself, your family member or you know, another military spouse you talk to is struggling, you can pull out your phone and share the resources with them.
+And also tell them how easy it is to call, 'cause now you've seen what it's like to call and how easy it is.
 All right, thank you so much for doing that.

-And our last part that we're going to be focusing on today is self-care and its importance.
-So, I really just want to start the conversation here about, you know, what is self-care to you and why do you think it might be important for our mental health and our overall well-being?
+And our last part that we're gonna be focusing on today is self-care and it's importance.
+So I really just wanna start the conversation here about, you know, what is self-care to you, and why do you think it might be important for our mental health and our overall well-being?

-- [Eddy Mentzer] I just throw out putting yourself first, go ahead Shaunya. - [Shaunya Murrill] I'm sorry, Eddy.
+I just throw out putting yourself first.
+Oh, go ahead, Shawnya.

+Sorry, Eddie.
 No problem.
-I guess for me it's taking time to consider what are my needs?
-Because again sometimes, we're so tunneled and so focused on everyone else we kind of have to step back and say what do I really need and try to incorporate that and make it a priority for the next day's activity or the next week.
-Because again, sometimes if we're in survival mode because of deployments or a very hectic work schedule for them and us, it's really about just trying to say what do I need now and how do I get it?
-So.
+I guess for me it's taking time to consider what are my needs because, again, sometimes we're so tunneled and so focused on everyone else, we kind of have to step back and say, "What do I really need?"
+And try to incorporate that and make it a priority for the next day's activity or the next week because, again, sometimes if we are in survival mode because of deployments or a very hectic work schedule for them and us, it's really about just trying to say, "What do I need now and how do I get it?"
+So...